How much to tip your hairdresser

 Tipping hairdressers in a nutshell

-Whether you’re going to a new hair salon for the first time or you have a long-standing relationship with your hairdresser, tipping is a part of the experience.
+Whether you’re going to a new hair salon for the first time or you have a long-standing relationship with your hairdresser, tipping is usually part of the experience.
 And it lets your hairdresser, barber or stylist know that you appreciate their time and skills.

 Related Content